alex9311/alex9311.github.io/_posts/2020-01-02-pose-estimation.md

 ## Apply Pose Estimation to Rowing
 Great!
-I have an easy-to-use pose estmation setup.
+I have an easy-to-use pose estimation setup.
-The goal that inspired all this work to begin with was analysing erg technique.
+The goal that inspired all this work to begin with was analyzing erg technique.
 The specific aspect of erg technique I am focused on is hand speed.
 When talking to one of my old teammates who has gone much further into rowing than I ever did, he said "*I think that if you could measure the speed of the handle that would be super useful.
 Then figure out which point in the drive the handle is moving fastest and slowest.
 Then look at the pattern of dots and figure out which is the individuals strongest and weakest position.*

 Speed in a 2d coordinate space is easy enough to measure, particularly when I'm not interested in particular units.
 I solved the problem with my own code.
 For the speed at point *i*, I calculate the distance between *i* and *i-1*, *i-1* and *i-2*, etc until *i-n*.
-Then I divide te total distance by *n*.
+Then I divide the total distance by *n*.
 The output units are pixels/frame, which is fine in this case.

 ```python